Sabarna07-tech/super-octo-fiesta/README.md

-# Wagon Damage Detection and Comparison Platform
+# Video Damage Detection and Comparison Platform

 This is a comprehensive web application designed for uploading, processing, and analyzing videos to detect damages.
 It features a React-based frontend, a Python Flask backend, and leverages Celery for asynchronous task processing, with a sophisticated architecture that separates GPU-intensive tasks from CPU-bound ones for optimal performance and scalability.